ElvisCalero13/nestjs-serverless/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.

-`PORT` = 3000

 `API_KEY` = 12345